 - Solder pick

-- Tweezers: for locking on to and regularly picking up small pieces and hot metal.
+- Tweezers (for locking onto and picking up small pieces and hot metal)

-As you get started, one thing I do want to mention is SAFETY!
-You will be working with chemicals, sharp cutting edges, and heat.
-Soldering temperatures for silver range from 1325 degrees F to 1490 degrees F. The best safety tips I can pass on to you are to take your time and to become familiar with the tools, materials, and procedures you will be using.
-If you feel uncomfortable using or doing something, research it and ask questions.
+When you start making jewelry, you’ll be working with chemicals, sharp cutting edges, and heat.
+Soldering temperatures for silver range from 1,325º to 1,490º F (718º to 810º C ).
+Take your time and familiarize yourself with the tools, materials, and procedures you’ll be using.
+If you feel uncomfortable with a tool or procedure, research it first and ask questions.

-I know from personal experience , how easy it is to get lost in the joy of creating a trinket and start rushing.
-That’s when I usually get burned or cut with a saw blade.
-If nothing else, taking your time might save you some rework on your project.
+It’s very easy to get lost in the joy of creating a jewelry piece and start rushing through the procedure.
+That’s usually the easiest time to get burned or cut.
+If nothing else, taking your time might keep you from making errors and having to restart your project.
 Please work safely.

-A good reference book is The Complete Metalsmith by Tim McCreight.
-This book has a lot of good information in it.
+The key skill required for jewelry making is metalsmithing.
+A good reference book for this is The Complete Metalsmith by Tim McCreight.
 The text and drawings are clear and easy to understand.
-It is divided into 8 major sections including; materials, surfaces, shaping, joining, casting, stones, mechanisms, and tools.
-The quotations are great, as is the reference section.
+It’s divided into eight major sections: materials, surfaces, shaping, joining, casting, stones, mechanisms, and tools.
+The quotations and reference section are great.